Car insurance for non-UK residents

 How much is international car insurance for non-UK residents?

-If you’re driving in the UK on a foreign driving licence, you should expect to pay more for your insurance than someone with a UK licence.
+If you have an international licence, insurance typically costs more than it would for someone with a UK licence.
 This will be the case even if you have an impeccable driving record.

 You may also struggle to find an insurance provider that will accept a no-claims discount from another country.